 Those interested in becoming a Grand Gator should fill out the application listed in the right-hand column then submit it to the school of your choice.
 You may also contact one of the Gateway schools at 412.-372-5300 to speak with someone about the volunteer openings available.

-If you are experiencing financial hardships, cannot afford the necessary clearances, but still wish to donate your time to one of our schools, please click on the link below for more information.
+If you are experiencing financial hardships, cannot afford the necessary clearances, but still wish to donate your time to one of our schools, please contact

 Volunteer Areas Needed

 Grand Gators are needed at all grade levels and in a variety of areas including:

 Gateway is also interested in seeking business owners and professionals who would like to offer job shadowing experiences to students, provide community service opportunities, or conduct presentations on transitioning from school-to-career.